'Had a Few Throwdowns' - South Africa Legend Makes Controversial Remark on David Miller After Champions Trophy 2025 Semi-Final Ton Goes in Vain

-David Miller scored a fighting century in South Africa's Champions Trophy semi-final against New Zealand which eventually went in vain.
+He scored a 67-ball 100, reaching the triple-figure mark on the last ball of the match.

-Former South Africa batter Herschelle Gibbs has made a controversial remark on David Miller after the latter’s fighting century in the 2025 Champions Trophy semi-final against New Zealand went in vain on Wednesday.
-The Proteas had been set a target of 363 by the Black Caps in Lahore.
-South Africa got off to an inconsistent start as they lost Ryan Rickelton (17) in the fifth over and Temba Bavuma’s scoring pace was slow and questionable.
+Former South Africa batter Herschelle Gibbs has made a controversial remark on David Miller after the latter’s fighting century in the 2025 Champions Trophy semi-final against New Zealand went in vain.
+The Proteas had been given a target of 363 by the Blackcaps in Lahore on March 5.
+South Africa got off to an inconsistent start.
+They lost Ryan Rickelton (17) in the fifth over and Temba Bavuma’s scoring pace was slow and questionable.

 To add context, Bavuma was eight runs off 20 balls at one stage but fought his way to score a half-century off 64 balls.
-His innings was short-lived after he South Africa captain was dismissed for 56 by Mitchell Santner in the 23rd over.
-By the time David Miller walked out to bat at number five, South Africa were already 161/3 in the 27th over, needing more than 200 runs in just 23 overs.
+His innings was short-lived after the South Africa captain was dismissed for 56 by Mitchell Santner in the 23rd over.
+By the time David Miller walked out to bat at No.5, South Africa were already 161/3 in the 27th over, needing 200+ runs in 23 overs.

 ALSO READ: